jenamayae/fear_suppression/README.md

 # Preconditioning Calibration Phase
 ## Purpose:
-Systematically evaluate stimulus parameters to identify configurations that produce stable, robust, and interpretable ssvep readouts of surround suppression
+systematically evaluate stimulus parameters to identify configurations that produce stable, robust, and interpretable ssvep readouts of surround suppression

 ## Parameter Space:
 the following dimensions to be explicitly varied and evaluated: